-With Big Sky’s parent company Boyne USA managing sister Eastern ski resorts Sugarloaf, Sunday River, and Loon plus their western resort portfolio of Crystal in Washington, Brighton in Utah, and Cypress in British Columbia…the word is out.
-Big Sky owns neighboring Moonlight Basin and Spanish Peaks, with partnership from Yellowstone Club owner CrossHarbor Capital – making it the Biggest skiing in America with 34 lifts, an 11,166′ peak and 4,350′ vertical. new for 2016 is a Bowl6 six passenger lift with heated leather seats leading to the Lone Peak Tram, and a Challenger Triple chair.
-Big Sky 2025 is the plan of 12 new lifts in 9 years, plus on mountain lodges and a mountain village.
+Big Sky’s parent company Boyne USA manages sister Eastern ski resorts Sugarloaf, Sunday River, and Loon plus their western resort portfolio of Brighton in Utah, Crystal and Summit at Snoqualmie in Washington, and Cypress in British Columbia.
+Big Sky owns neighboring Moonlight Basin and Spanish Peaks, with partnership from Yellowstone Club owner CrossHarbor Capital – making it the Biggest skiing in America with 34 lifts, an 11,166′ peak and 4,350′ vertical.
+The Powder Seeker 6 six passenger lift with heated leather seats and its signature blue bubble takes you to the Lone Peak Tram, or to the Challenger Triple chair which both serves all advanced terrain.

-If you are visiting Big Sky for a ski week, take a day off from the snowy slopes of Big Sky to visit the first national park, Yellowstone National Park, where you can snowmobile or ride a motorcoach and see bison, wolves, elk and thermal geysers – and of course, Old Faithful.
+Visiting Big Sky for a ski week, stay at The Summit, take a day off from the snowy slopes of Big Sky to visit the first national park, Yellowstone National Park, where you can snowmobile or ride a motorcoach and see bison, wolves, elk and thermal geysers – and of course, Old Faithful.
+Or go Nordic skiing at Lone Mountain Ranch.
 If you are looking for the ultimate in private deep powder (and you have deep pockets) then check out the private ski resort Yellowstone Club.